-Under subsection (a)(1)(B), this act applies to "income, rent, profit, appreciation, or other increase" derived from or traceable to community property under (a)(1)(B)(i) in addition to

-"income, rent, profit, appreciation, and other increase" from separate property under (a)(1)(B)(ii) in those states where such income is considered community property but not those states where income of separate property is separate.
-At the same time, subsection (a)(1)(B)(ii) makes this act applicable to "appreciation[] or other increase" in separate property that result from community effort or expenditures of time, toil, or talent of a spouse in community, provided that "appreciation[] or other increase" would be characterized as community property by the relevant community property jurisdiction.
+Under subsection (a)(1)(B), this act applies to "income, rent, profit, appreciation, or other increase" derived from or traceable to community property under (a)(1)(A).
+In some community property jurisdictions, income from separate property is community property.
+Although not included in subsection (a)(1)(B), B)(i) in addition to "income, rent, profit, appreciation, and other increase" from separate property under (a)(1)(B)(ii) in those states where such income is considered community property is included under subsection (a)(1)(A), as that property would be "community property under the law of the jurisdiction where the decedent or the surviving spouse was domiciled" prior to moving to the non-community property state.
+In addition, but not those states where income of separate property is separate.
+At the same time, subsection (a)(1)(A) B)(ii) makes this act applicable to applies to "appreciations or other increases" in separate property that result from community effort or expenditures of time, toil, or talent of a spouse in community, provided that the "appreciation" or other increase" would be characterized as community property by the relevant community property jurisdiction.
 See, e.g., Pereira v.
 Pereira, 103 P. 488 (Cal.
 1909).
 This result would not obtain, however, when a couple moves from one of the community property states where such an "appreciation[] or other increase" would not give rise to a community property interest in separate property but would instead give rise to a claim for reimbursement by one spouse against the other.
 See, e.g., Jensen v.
 Jensen, 665 S.W.
 2d 107 (Tex.
 1984); La.
 Civ.
 Code. art.
 2368.
 Reimbursement claims of this nature are governed by section 7 of this act rather than this section.